OsinachiEzemba/Rural_Water_Quality/README.md

 # Rural_Water_Quality
-Harnessing Data Analysis and Predictive Modeling to Enhance Water Quality Management in Catchment Areas
+Harnessing Data Analysis and Predictive Modeling to Enhance Water Quality Management in Catchment Areas of South-Africa.

 **NOTE:** Due to the sensitive nature of this project, it is not possible to share the code publicly.